 Understanding Survivalism

-It started in the 1960s when individuals or groups in America got warned by possible emergencies, including political or social orders from local to international.
+It started in the 1960s when individuals or groups in America were warned by possible emergencies, including political or social orders from local to international.

 It can also apply to preparing for emergencies like job loss, being stranded in remote and wild places, or harsh weather conditions.